GNOME/glade/README.md

 Optional dependencies:

+* glib-networking plugins for TLS support (Needed for survey)
 * libwebkit2gtk-4.0 - For Webkit plugin
 * python-gi - For Python plugin
 * libgjs - For JavaScript plugin